 Sign of the Times

 Nov. last year a friend named Steve McLaren curated an exhibition at TAP Gallery in Darlinghurst entitled Not Only Black and White.
 It was an interesting theme to work to and I got excited and began a new collage/mixed media work on a black background, working with shades of black and all the various grades of white.
 The meta-meaning of gradations of black and white in a moral sense came to the fore as I was working with the piece.
-The exhibition came and went (I hung several pencil and charcoal drawings) and the new work languished for a time, until Brendan Penzer's call out a month ago for submissions in ATVP's annual `show of the year', entitled Sign of the Times.
+The exhibition came and went (I hung several pencil and charcoal drawings) and the new work languished for a time, until Brendan Penzer's call out a month ago for submissions in At The Vanishing Point's annual "show of the year", entitled Sign of the Times.

 The image below is the result.
-Quite rich in content it engaged members of the audience for long periods, which is about as much as you can ask of an artwork at an exhibition where there is much going on; ATVP's shows generally comprise a substantial performance component and are quite significant events.
+Quite rich in content it engaged members of the audience for long periods, which is about as much as you can ask of an artwork at an exhibition where there is lots going on; ATVP's shows generally comprise a substantial performance component and are quite significant events.
+UPDATE: ATVP in Newtown has closed.

 It constantly amazes me the diverse ways in which artists will interpret a particular theme.
 I was very taken with the two posters of an atomic explosion over Marshall Island, by Jason Wing vs Mini Graf, superimposed with the words "REFUGE ISLAND".